Mondays-Thursdays 10 a.m. – 7 p.m.

 We are here for you!

-Philly HopeLine is an award-winning free and confidential helpline run by Uplift Center for Grieving Children as a resource for students and caregivers who feel isolated due to the coronavirus pandemic.
-The HopeLine is staffed by Master’s-level clinicians from Uplift who specialize in free grief and loss support, emotional support, and counseling for COVID-19 related losses.
-We offer dedicated service hours for grieving Spanish speakers and LGBTQ+ youth, and our interpretation line supports over 150 different language needs.
+The Philly HopeLine offers free grief and loss support, emotional support, and counseling for COVID-19 related losses, referrals, and dedicated service hours for grieving Spanish speakers and LGBTQ+ youth staffed by clinicians with fluency in those communities.
+Additionally, our interpretation line supports over 150 different language needs.

 Yes, the Philly HopeLine is a toll-free helpline.